 This chapter will reflect upon the prior attainment of young people at the point at which they progress to further education and the impact this has on subsequent attainment and progression.
 Further information on the educational achievement and progress of statutory school aged children (ages 5-16) can be found within the Education & Skills JSNA Chapter.

 Educational attainment and progress of young people with Special Educational Needs and Disabilities are referenced within this chapter.
-However, detailed analysis of the levels of need across the county and associated services are available within the Children and young people with Special Educational Needs and Disabilities (SEND) JSNA Chapter.
+However, detailed analysis of the levels of need across the county and associated services are available within the JSNA Chapter: Children and young people with Additional Needs.

 The impact of young people’s wellbeing and mental health on social mobility will be explored within the Emotional Wellbeing and Health JSNA Chapter.

 Young people are presented with a range of options when they leave secondary school at 16.
 Those progressing to full-time education, apprenticeships or part-time employment/volunteering with accredited training will be meeting their duty to participate under RPA.
 Those choosing to participate in employment or volunteering without accredited training will not be meeting this duty.
 However, it is recognised that they will be gaining valuable skills and experience within the workplace.
 They may, however, fall behind their peers in later life as they could lack the necessary qualifications to enable them to progress in their career.
 Some may experience barriers that prevent them from participating in any form of education, training or employment at all.